Trovertic/Final/README.md

 # Puzzle Pal
 #### Video: <url>

- Hello, this is my final project for cs50.
-I was unsure about what I should do for said project.
-At first, I wanted to try and make a webapp but have learned that web dev is not my friend.
-But after some time pondering, I decided that I could learn a new UI instead and went with tkinter instead.

-To help sharpen my programming skill I decided to make Puzzle Pal!
-A small showcase of recreated puzzle games to pass your time with.
-To me it sounded like a great way to work on my problem-solving skills while also learning more about UI.

 ### Main.py
 This is the heart of the project and where tkinter’s mainloop is created.
 A simple interface to navigate the recreated games within.
 There wasn't much thought that when into this part of the project.
 I just wanted a place to keep everything tied together.